Code-switching Speech Recognition Under the Lens: Model- and Data-Centric Perspectives: Introduction

 Accent bias has typically been mitigated from a data-centric perspective through adaptation with accented speech~\cite{address_accent, yang2023adapting}.
 Existing studies have attempted to address the language confusion in code-switching speech recognition~(CS-ASR) by integrating language discriminative information.
 One line of research has sought to factorize the recognition process into separate monolingual components~\cite{bi_encoder, yan2022joint}.
-To effectively coordinate the language-specific processing, an additional divide-and-conquer strategy, such as the mixture-of-experts (MoE) framework or factorization methods, is often required~\cite{bi_encoder, yan2022joint,zhang22x_interspeech, song22e_interspeech, wang2025camel}.
+To effectively coordinate the language-specific processing, an additional divide-and-conquer strategy is often required.
+Common choices include mixture-of-experts (MoE) framework or factorization methods~\cite{bi_encoder, yan2022joint, lae,zhang22x_interspeech, song22e_interspeech, wang2025camel}.
 Another important stream of work has pursued a unified multi-task paradigm~\cite{zeng19_interspeech, tseng2021mandarin, liu23_icassp, liu2024enhancing, align}.
 Such approaches involve multi-tasking learning with an auxiliary language identification~(LID) or diarization (LD) module to enrich the unified model with frame- or token-level language information~\cite{tseng2021mandarin, li2013spoken, liuxsa}.
+In addition, post-processing techniques have proven effective in mitigating language confusion.
+These include late fusion with a language model (LM) and error correction~\cite{ger, align}.